 Snap is similar to that.
 It can be used in the terminal and provides a basic set of commands.

 1. Finding Snap packages to install

-To find Snap packages in terminal, use the following command:
+To find Snap packages in the terminal, use the following command:

 snap find <search_text>